Internal Deadline: July 22, 2022, 5pm PT

 Note: The portal requires information about the PIs and Co-PIs in addition to department and contact information, including the 10-digit USC ID#, Gender, and Ethnicity.
 Please have this material prepared before beginning this application.

-The National Endowment for the Humanities’ Summer Stipends program aims to stimulate new research in the humanities and its publication.
-The program works to accomplish this goal by:
+The National Endowment for the Humanities’ Summer Stipends program aims to stimulate new research and publication in the humanities by:

 NEH Review Criteria:

 Peer reviewers will use the following criteria to review applications in the Summer Stipends program:

 - The intellectual significance of the proposed project, including its value to humanities scholars, general audiences, or both

 - The quality of the conception, definition, organization, and description of the project and the applicant’s clarity of expression

 - The feasibility and appropriateness of the proposed plan of work